 - What you’re looking for: always end with a call to action.
 What are you looking for, and how can the other person help you?
 Depending on the context, this could involve sharing the types of roles or organizations you’re most interested in, asking about specific people you should connect with, or being clear about what type of information you’d like to gather about someone else’s experience.

 Here’s a great article and video that go deeper into this, and here’s an example of what I might put together:

 Who I am: I’m Erin.
-I help mission-driven professionals find and land jobs they love through my career coaching business, Careers for Social Impact.
-What I do/why I do it: Before starting my business, I spent much of my career as a recruiter, where I saw firsthand how fundamentally broken the hiring process is and how challenging it can be for job seekers.
-Now I use that experience to demystify the hiring process for social sector professionals and help them successfully navigate it to find work they love.
-Call to action: I’m currently growing my coaching practice and I’m looking to connect with mission-driven professionals who are ready take the next step in their career.
+I help mission-driven professionals grow in their careers through my career coaching business, Careers for Social Impact.
+What I do/why I do it: Before starting my business, I spent much of my career as a recruiter, where I saw firsthand how fundamentally broken the hiring process is.
+Now I use that experience to demystify the process for social sector professionals and help them successfully navigate it to find work they love.
+Call to action: I’m currently growing my coaching practice and I’m looking to connect with mission-driven professionals who are ready take the next step in their careers.

 Now that you have a draft, it’s time for practice and feedback!
 Remember: the way we write is not how we speak, so you’d sound pretty strange if you shared what you wrote down verbatim in a conversation.
 (You can use your written draft as the basis for your LinkedIn summary however, which is another important place to share your story).

-As you’re working on your career story, don’t focus on trying to make it perfect!
+As you’re working on your career story, don’t try to make it perfect!
 That can be paralyzing, and the reality is that your story is going to shift and evolve depending on each situation, so it may never be exactly the same twice.